 - To use a remote control for time-lapse movie recording, see Time-Lapse Movies.

-- It indicates that the camera’s internal temperature is high.
+- It indicates that the camera's internal temperature is high.
 Image quality of still photos may be worse when a white icon is displayed.
-Display of a red icon indicates that shooting will soon stop automatically ().
+If the red icon is displayed, it indicates that the Live View shooting will soon stop automatically ().

-ISO 100 cannot be set or ISO speed expansion cannot be selected in still photo shooting.
+Expanded ISO speeds cannot be selected for still photo shooting.

-- Expanded ISO speeds (H) are not available when [: Highlight tone priority] is set to [Enable] or [Enhanced], even with [ISO expansion] set to [1:On] in [: Custom Functions(C.Fn)].
+- Expanded ISO speeds are not available when [: Highlight tone priority] is set to [Enable] or [Enhanced].

 - It indicates that the camera's internal temperature is high.
 If the red icon is displayed, it indicates that the movie recording will soon stop automatically ().